bljar/meta-kotlin/assessment-the-bank-account-project/Part-2.md

 2. Print the account balance to the console.
 Use string interpolation to access the value of the `accountBalance` variable inside the print statement.
-3. Then create a constant using the “val” keyword to store the amount of money used for account withdrawals and deposits and name it money.
+3. Then create a constant using the “val” keyword to store the amount of money used for account withdrawals and deposits and name it `money`.
-Use the `IntRange.random()` method as `(0..1000).random()` to generate a random number between 1 and 1000 and assign it to the money constant.
+Use the `IntRange.random()` method as `(0..1000).random()` to generate a random number between 1 and 1000 and assign it to the `money` constant.
 4. Print the account balance and amount to be deposited/withdrawn to the console.
-Use string interpolation to access the value of the money constant inside the print statement.
+Use string interpolation to access the value of the `money` constant inside the print statement.

 ### Step 2: Create a test variable
 Create a variable for the output of the functions that we will define in the next step to handle the bank account’s operations such as deposits and withdrawals.
 Name the variable `output` and set its value to 0 (Zero).
 You will use this variable to test the output of the withdrawal and deposit functions when you run them.
 (You implement those functions in the next steps.)